-Every Fire & Ice Diamond receives the highest grade possible from the AGS, AGS Ideal 0 for cut, AGS Ideal 0 for light performance, AGS Ideal 0 for polish, AGS Ideal 0 for symmetry, but the Fire & Ice standard is far more precise than required by the AGS for a 0 Ideal cut grade.
+Every Fire & Ice Diamond is an AGS-certified diamond and receives the highest grade possible from the AGS, AGS Ideal 0 for cut, AGS Ideal 0 for light performance, AGS Ideal 0 for polish, AGS Ideal 0 for symmetry, but the Fire & Ice standard is far more precise than required by the AGS for a 0 Ideal cut grade.

 Jason Quick, Executive Director, AGS Laboratories explains the science behind the AGS light performance analysis

 Fire & Ice Diamonds are the result of extensive research conducted by the Gemological Institute of America (GIA) and the American Gem Society (AGS) concerning the behavior of light in a diamond.
 Building on this new understanding of the science of light return, Fire & Ice Diamonds are cut to precise angles and proportions to maximize the radiant light and sparkle emerging from the top of the gem.

 Bigger, brighter and whiter, even compared to other Excellent and Ideal cuts, every Fire & Ice Diamond reaches the highest standard for cut, proportions, symmetry and light return from the GIA, AGS and Forevermark grading laboratories.